Civil Engineering

 Academic Standing

 The University tries to assure that students progress satisfactorily toward their goals and receive clear warning when they do not.
-To this end, engineering adheres to a clear policy, but provides for exceptions in unusual cases.
-The interest of the student is paramount.
+The Civil Engineering program follows the university policy related to Academic Standing.

 Satisfactory Academic Progress